Namchi day tour from Darjeeling

 The road from Goke bazaar becomes very narrow and also quite bad for some parts.
 It enters another picturesque and clean village after a while known as Karmatar.
 This is the last village in Darjeeling district before the border with Sikkim.
 With small houses on both sides, so much of greenery, children playing around and the road looking like meeting the horizon as far as you can see is a marvelous sight.

-Although Karmatar is now a peaceful village where villagers mostly engage in cultivating crops, it once used to be the den of criminals who committed crime in Darjeeling town.
-They would often hide here because the border with Sikkim is so close that they could escape easily across the border without trace.
+Although Karmatar is now a peaceful village where villagers mostly engage in farming, it once used to be the den of criminals who committed crime in Darjeeling town.
+They would often hide here because the border with Sikkim is so close that they could escape easily across the border without a trace.

 You will soon see the lovely mountain river Rangbhang from far above which actually divides Darjeeling and Sikkim.
 You will approach the river and then pass over a hanging bridge on the river.